Many services in Islington offer SELF-REFERRAL which may allow you to bypass seeing a GP completely.

-The National Unplanned Pregnancy Advisory Service NUPAS provides a safe and trusted service to ensure that informed choices around pregnancy, contraception and sexual health can be made.
+The National Unplanned Pregnancy Advisory Service (NUPAS) provides a safe and trusted service to ensure that informed choices around pregnancy, contraception and sexual health can be made.

 Minor Eye Conditions Service

 Dry, watery, red or irritated eyes?
-Selected local opticians will see you for free assessment and treatment in this new NHS service.
+Selected local opticians will see you for a free assessment and treatment in this new NHS service.
 You can self-refer to this service and will be seen within 48 hours, but usually on the same day.

 PLEASE NOTE: If you have sudden loss of vision, considerable eye pain, trauma, chemical injury, burns or recent eye surgery you should go directly to an A&E department.

 Age UK has a fantastic "locality navigation" service which helps Islington residents (of all ages >16yrs) with everyday living and well-being.
 They can help with everything from benefits and housing applications to finding a local dance class or mobile hairdresser!

 "Help on your Doorstep" is a new Islington Service providing support with benefits, housing and debt, as well as numerous other wellbeing activities.
 They run a number of daily drop-in clinics at local community centres and also sometimes have a stall in our practice reception.

 Citizens Advice is able to support with a wide range of issues including finances, benefits, housing, debt, employment, family and immigration.
 They can be contacted for telephone or online advice, and can arrange to see people in appointments.